 It had cheap special effects, cheap props, stock footage, a razor-thin plot, a Martian freeze-ray that didn’t work (because the actors couldn’t stand still or stop blinking), a man in an extremely fake polar bear suit with a visible zipper, and a robot made out of cardboard boxes and dryer tubes.

-Santa is either an alcoholic or suffering from Alzheimer’s (unless one of his reindeer really is called ‘Nixon’).
-Mrs Claus is a frantic goofball.
+Santa (John Call) is either an alcoholic or suffering from Alzheimer’s (unless one of his reindeer really is called ‘Nixon’).
+Mrs Claus (Doris Rich) is a frantic goofball.
 The Martian children sleep under strange lights and eat only pills.

-Scenes to watch for and savour: The Martians using the robot Torg to kidnap Santa, but Santa making him into a toy; The ‘suspenseful’ space door scene; The ‘amazing’ toy conveyor belt; Dropo passing as Santa (with antennae and all); and the final showdown between the evil Voldar and Santa, utilising bubbles, water guns, soldiers, and other conveniently placed toys.
+Scenes to watch for and savour: The Martians using the robot Torg to kidnap Santa, but Santa making him into a toy; The ‘suspenseful’ space door scene; The ‘amazing’ toy conveyor belt; Dropo (Bill McCutcheon) passing himself off as Santa – with antennae and all; and the final showdown between the evil Voldar (Vincent Beck) and Santa, utilising bubbles, water guns, soldiers, and other conveniently placed toys.

 He’s fat and round but jumping Jiminy